Find answers to your school questions below.

-- TEALS Program Booklet (PDF): This guide provides an overview of the TEALS model, volunteer support options, and various curricula options that TEALS supports to help high schools create a CS pathway, from Introduction to CS to AP CS Principles to AP CS A to Advanced Topics and Projects.
+- TEALS Program Booklet (PDF): This guide provides an overview of the TEALS model, volunteer support options, and various curricula options that TEALS supports to help high schools create a CS pathway.

 - Implementation Guide: Everything you need to know to successfully implement a TEALS partnership at your school.

 - Apply to be a TEALS partner school using the online application.

 - Application is open from October to February.

 - Complete a TEALS school interview.